 You can exit at any time without making changes by clicking the "Cancel" link.
-Save the new values by clicking on the "Save" button.

 Scaling Event Inputs (if present)

 You can scale Event Inputs by specifying a "Scaler".
 A new scaled value obtained by multiplying the raw counter reading by the "Scaler" will be used for all functions including logging, alarms etc.